QA engineer role evolution: from test execution to strategic quality architecture

 These aren't generic upskilling recommendations.
 They're specific career paths with defined skill requirements and salary premiums.
 Test Data Scientists build datasets that train more accurate AI testing models.
 AI QA Engineers design validation frameworks for autonomous system outputs and define coverage strategies that AI executes.
 Quality Architects establish testing standards across distributed autonomous systems and perform exploratory testing in areas where human intuition catches edge cases AI might miss.

-The alternative is maintaining expensive manual regression workflows that can't keep pace with modern development velocity.
-Or worse, viewing QA engineers as cost centers to eliminate rather than strategic assets to redeploy.
+The alternative is maintaining expensive manual regression workflows that can't keep pace with modern development velocity, or worse, viewing QA engineers as cost centers to eliminate rather than strategic assets to redeploy.

 QA engineers aren't being replaced by autonomous testing.
 They're being freed from work that shouldn't require human intelligence in the first place.
 Regression testing doesn't need human creativity.
 Exploratory testing and UX validation do.
-That's where the QA engineer role evolution is headed.

 Ready to find bugs before your users do?